-The Art History Department offers students a wide variety of courses that cover art from around the globe—Western, African, Mesoamerican, and Asian—and creative traditions in painting, sculpture, graphic arts, decorative arts, ritual objects, architecture, photography, design, performance, experimental media, and eco-art.
-Special courses are given in museum and exhibition practices, in writing and research, and in the effects of cultural contact, migrations and globalization on artistic traditions.
-The faculty’s professional projects bring students into contact with international artists and scholars and allow them access to local and regional art collections.
-Students are urged to study abroad and often take advantage of programs in Europe, Africa, Australia and elsewhere around the globe.
+The Department of Art History offers students a wide variety of courses that cover art from around the globe—Western, African, Mesoamerican, and Asian—and creative traditions in painting, sculpture, graphic arts, decorative arts, ritual objects, architecture, photography, design, performance, experimental media, and eco-art.
+Special courses are given in museum and exhibition practices, in writing and research, and in the effects of cultural contact, migrations, and globalization on artistic traditions.
+The faculty’s professional projects bring students in contact with international artists and scholars and allow them access to local and regional art collections.
+Students are urged to study abroad and often take advantage of programs in Europe, Africa, Australia, and elsewhere around the globe.
 Images of world art are brought into class through the most recent technology.
 Classes are small and students receive individual attention.

 Hartford has a vibrant arts community.
 It is the home of the Wadsworth Atheneum Museum of Art, the oldest public art museum in the nation with a world-renowned collection.
 Close by is the rapidly expanding New Britain Museum of American Art.
 Both offer internships to art history students, as do the Connecticut Historical Society, the Hill-Stead Museum, Real Art Ways, and several college and university galleries and private collections.
 The University itself houses a regionally acclaimed art gallery, as well as the Hartford Art School, where students can take studio courses to supplement their historical studies.